kenoaljiji/scandiweb-react-php/README.md

 <h1>Scandiweb Test Assignment</h1>

 <p>This project is a test assignment for Scandiweb.
-It consists of a PHP backend and a React frontend.
+It consists of a PHP backend and a React frontend using Class Component.
 The backend provides API endpoints and handles database interactions, while the frontend is a user interface that communicates with the backend.</p>

 <h4>Backend Setup</h4>